The official blog of the Lung Institute.

-One of the new treatments is stem cell therapy.
-Stem cells, the body’s building blocks, have the unique ability to self-renew and replicate.
-Autologous stem cells, also known as adult stem cells, are derived from the patient’s blood or bone marrow.
-Next, the stem cells are isolated in an on-site lab and returned to the patient intravenously.
-Once returned to the patient, the stem cells can work to promote healing from within the lungs.
+One of the new treatments is cellular therapy.
+Cells, the body’s building blocks, have the unique ability to self-renew and replicate. adult cells, are derived from the patient’s blood.
+Next, the cells are isolated in an on-site lab and returned to the patient intravenously.
+Once returned to the patient, the cells can work to promote healing from within the lungs.

-Stem cell therapy works differently than traditional COPD treatments.
+Cellular therapy works differently than traditional COPD treatments.
 Traditional COPD treatments work to manage COPD symptoms.
-However, stem cell therapy works to promote healing from within the lungs and has the potential to improve lung function and quality of life.
-What makes stem cell therapy remarkable is its potential to directly address lung disease at its source.
+However, cellular therapy works to promote healing from within the lungs and has the potential to improve lung function and quality of life.
+What makes cellular therapy remarkable is its potential to directly address lung disease at its source.